AndreaPontrandolfo/sheriff/apps/docs-website/docs/core-philosophy/criteria.md

 # Criteria

 This library is very opinionated, but it's for the better.
-I took a lot of decisions so you don't have to.<br />
+A lot of decisions were taken so you don't have to.<br />
 You can now quickstart static analysis in all your Typescript projects with ease. <br />
 Just type `npx create-sheriff-config` in a CLI and you are good to go.